Coalition Launches to Hold America’s Trading Partners Accountable

 “As the Special 301 Report and the 2020 NTE make clear, too many countries are not abiding by their trade commitments.
 All Americans benefit when foreign governments eliminate unfair trade barriers,” Pomper said.
 “The Alliance for Trade Enforcement looks forward to working with the Trump administration and Congress to dismantle the barriers highlighted in the NTE and Special 301 Reports.
 By enforcing trade agreements and holding foreign countries accountable, policymakers can ensure that America’s workers, innovators, and inventions are protected and valued abroad.”

-The Alliance for Trade Enforcement is a coalition of trade associations and business groups that advocates for foreign governments to end unfair trade practices that harm U.S. innovative industries and supports U.S. policymakers in their efforts to hold our trading partners accountable.
+About the Alliance for Trade Enforcement: The Alliance for Trade Enforcement is a coalition of trade associations and business groups that advocates for foreign governments to end unfair trade practices that harm U.S. innovative industries and supports U.S. policymakers in their efforts to hold our trading partners accountable.